mggg-states/NH-shapefiles/README.md

 * `EC14R`: Number of votes for 2014 Republican executive council candidate
 *	`PRES16D`: Number of votes for 2016 Democratic presidential candidate
 *	`PRES16R`: Number of votes for 2016 Republican presidential candidate
+* `GOV16D`: Number of votes for 2016 Democratic gubernatorial candidate
+* `GOV16R`: Number of votes for 2016 Republican gubernatorial candidate
 *	`SEN16D`: Number of votes for 2016 Democratic senate candidate
 *	`SEN16R`: Number of votes for 2016 Republican senate candidate
 *	`USH16D`: Number of votes for 2016 Democratic US House candidate